zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Howto_lammps_gui.rst

 LAMMPS-GUI captures the screen output from LAMMPS as it is generated and updates the *Output* window regularly during a run.
 If there are any warnings or errors in the LAMMPS output, they are highlighted by using bold text colored in red.
+There is a small panel at the bottom center of the *Output* window showing how many warnings and errors were detected and how many lines the entire output has.
+By clicking on the button on the right with the warning symbol, you can jump to the next line with a warning or error.

 By default, the *Output* window is replaced each time a run is started.
 The runs are counted and the run number for the current run is displayed